Online Bipartite Matching in the Probe-Commit Model: A Tight Adaptivity Gap

-\end{proof} When considered in the known stochastic graph setting, the $1-1/e$-competitive algorithm of \Cref{cor:known_id_rom} is non-adaptive.
+where the last line follows since $p n \le s$.
+It follows that $ \sum_{u \in U} \prod_{v \in V} (1 - p x_{u,v}) \ge (1 +o(1)) \frac{s}{e}, $ and so $\mb{E}[|\scr{A}(G)|] \le (1 + o(1)) \left(1 - \frac{1}{e} \right) s.$ As the asymptotics hold uniformly across each deterministic non-adaptive algorithm $\scr{A}$, this completes the proof. \end{proof} When considered in the known stochastic graph setting, the $1-1/e$-competitive algorithm of \Cref{cor:known_id_rom} is non-adaptive.
 Moreover, it applies more generally to stochastic graphs with substring-closed probing constraints.
 The stronger downward closed condition is only needed to solve \ref{LP:new} efficiently.
 Thus, Corollary \ref{cor:known_id_rom} and Theorem \ref{thm:adaptivity_gap_negative_restatement} exactly characterize the adaptivity gap of the offline stochastic matching problem with one-sided probing constraints:

 \begin{corollary} The adaptivity gap of the offline stochastic matching problem with one-sided probing constraints is $1-1/e$. \end{corollary}